My Work Setup

 Home Assistant Yellow – $196.38 (added 2/15/2023)

 I use Home Assistant for advanced home automation routines.
-I had it running on a Raspberry Pi but I decided I wanted to support the project so I bought one of the yellows.
+I had it running on a Raspberry Pi, but I wanted to support the project, so I bought one of the yellows.

-I run a pi-hole on a raspberry pi but I have not deployed it to my full network yet.
-Will update this when I fully deploy it.
+I run a Pi-hole on a Raspberry Pi, but I have not deployed it to my entire network yet.
+I will update this when I fully deploy it.

 Total Spends